dputhier/pygtftk/docs/source/coordinates.rst

 midpoints
 ~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Get the genomic midpoint of each features: genes, transcripts, exons or introns.
+**Description:** Get the genomic midpoint of each feature: genes, transcripts, exons or introns.
 Output is currently in bed format only.

-**Example:** Get mipoints of all transcripts and exons.
+**Example:** Get the midpoints of all transcripts and exons.

 .. command-output:: gtftk get_example | gtftk midpoints -t transcript,exon -n transcript_id,feature | head -n 5
 	:shell: